Explore Fairbanks’ Gold Mining History at Our Outdoor Museum

 The overland train was used during the Cold War to aid in the construction of the Distant Early Warning (DEW) Line.
 Its wide wheels kept it from sinking into the tundra.

 Come enjoy a fun day of gold panning and a walk through history.
 Gold fever awaits!
+Check out our gold panning tour.

 arrow right